Stopgap funding keeps the government open, but the process yields waste and uncertainty.

 Military organizations have always interested McMahon because he was inspired by his grandfather, who served as a pilot during World War II for the Royal Air Force.

-McMahon lives in Alexandria and enjoys hiking, reading fantasy novels, and international travel.
+McMahon lives in Alexandria, Va., and enjoys hiking, reading fantasy novels, and international travel.